 How Long is Unopened Spiral Ham Good For?

 It is best to refer to the “best buy” or “use by” date on your spiral ham packaging.
 If unavailable, then cooked, store-wrapped spiral ham is usually good for 3-5 days in the fridge.
 If cooked & vacuum-sealed at a plant, it is good for 2 weeks or the “use by” date in the fridge.

 How Long Can I Freeze a Spiral Ham?

 According to the USDA, frozen foods stored continuously at 0 °F or below can be kept indefinitely.
 However, quality wanes over time.
 Thus, FoodSafety.gov suggests freezing pre-cooked, wrapped spiral ham for 1-2 months in the freezer for the best quality.

 City ham vs. country ham doesn’t refer to where the pigs are raised.
 The different names refer to how the meat is cured.
 Country ham is dry-cured over a long period.
 City ham (the more common of the two) is wet-cured.

-If you live in the United States, the most common kind of uncooked ham city ham.
-In case you were wondering, a city ham isn’t called this because it’s used to taking public transportation and cheering for big market sports teams.
+If you live in the United States, the most common kind of ham is city ham.
+If you were wondering, a city ham isn’t called this because it takes public transportation and cheers for big market sports teams.